Form LLC in Michigan: Everything You Need to Know

 Workers Compensation Insurance

 Almost all LLCs are required to carry worker’s compensation insurance.
 Under Michigan’s Workers' Disability Compensation Act, employers must provide a way of ensuring that benefits are paid to workers who are injured on the job.
 Most employers accomplish this by purchasing private insurance coverage, joining a group fund, or obtaining self-insured status.
 More information on workers compensation insurance in Michigan and be found here.

 All LLCs in Michigan are required to file an annual statement with the Department of Licensing and Regulatory Affairs.
 This statement updates the state’s records for your LLC.
 Filing is required whether there are any changes to report or not.
 The department sends out a pre-printed form to the office of the LLC’s registered agent 90 days before the due date of February 15.
 You must file your report every year by February 15, unless your LLC was established after September 30.
 In such a case, you do not have to file your first statement until one year following February 15.
 The fee to file an annual statement for an LLC in Michigan is $25.
 There is no penalty charged for missing the February 15 deadline, but your LLC will be dissolved for failure to file within two years of the deadline.

 If you need help forming an LLC in Michigan, you can post your question or concern on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures and Airbnb.